-Recommendations:

-Cabinet is recommended:-
+Recommendations: Council is recommended:-

-- 1. to confirm support for the serving of the General Vesting Document to take ownership of the site as soon as possible - 2.
-Recommend to Full Council that it approves the addition of a capital budget of the valuation cost as set out at section 6 of the confidential appended report, and an additional £10,000 to cover the costs associated with the purchase of the property to be financed by the use of capital receipts, use of reserves and borrowing if required.
+1. to confirm support for the serving of the General Vesting Document to take ownership of the site as soon as possible

+2. To approve the additional capital budget for the full valuation cost as set out at section 6 of the confidential appended report, and an additional £10,000 to cover the costs associated with the purchase of the property to be financed from the Capital Projects Reserve and Delivery Plan Reserve.
-Reasons for Recommendations:

-To secure timely redevelopment of the site, in accordance with the previously agreed Compulsory Purchase Order process, and the decision of the public inquiry to confirm the Order.
+Reasons for Recommendations: To enable the redevelopment of the site, in accordance with the previously agreed Compulsory Purchase Order process, and the decision of the public inquiry to confirm the Order.